 All forms of PR share the same basic advantages – so it is claimed by supporters of the system:

-system more clearly represents the wishes of the voters’ as expressed at
+The system more clearly represents the wishes of the voters’ as expressed at the ballot box.

-election and he lost his attempt to win another independent seat in 2001 using
+There are more opportunities for independent candidates – only one (Martin Bell) won a constituency vote in the 1997election and he lost his attempt to win another independent seat in 2001 using FPTP.

 The two-party system (which may have both pros and cons) is usually eliminated using PR and the end result is more ‘pluralist’.
 The possibility of single-party ‘elective dictatorship’ is greatly diminished.